dec32/yaks/README.md

 - `{post_id}` and `{title}` of posts
 - `{filename}` and `{index}` of files

-You probably don't need to adjust the level of concurrency, but `--jobs`/`-j` controls that.
+You probably don't need to adjust the level of concurrency, but `--jobs` controls that.

 ```Bash
 # My internet is super fast and I am not afraid of 429 Too Many Request.